COMPARATIVE MACROSCOPIC AND MICROSCOPIC STUDY ON ACACIA ARABICA & PROSOPIS JULIFLORAHTML Full Text

 Quality Control of Herbal Drugs: Herbal drug technology is used for converting botanical materials into medicines, where standardization and quality control with proper integration of modern scientific techniques and traditional knowledge is important 10.

-One of the impediments in the acceptance of the herbal products worldwide is the lack of standard quality control profiles.
+One of the impediments in the acceptance of herbal products worldwide is the lack of standard quality control profiles.
 Quality control of traditional medicines involves the quality of both raw materials, mostly plants but also animals, metals and minerals, as well as of finished products.
 The starting point is establishing the identity of the raw material.
 It is very important to be aware that the primary identity of the material can only be decided by a reliable traditional source.
-Subsequent to this identification, morphological, microscopical, chemical and biochemical methods are available to undertake standardization of traditionally identified material and they should be appropriately applied.
+After this identification, morphological, microscopical, chemical and biochemical methods are available to undertake standardization of traditionally identified material, and they should be appropriately applied.

 A practical problem that sometimes occurs in this regard is that a traditionally named plant material, for instance, may have more than a single botanical source.
 In the context of Ayurveda, the plant name brahmi, for instance, refers to at least two botanical species, viz, Bacopa monnieri and Centella asiatica, both of which possess similar properties and can be substituted for each other.
 Most of the herbal formulations, especially the classical formulations of traditional medicine, are poly-herbal.
 Each formulation contains 10-20 or more ingredients; a few have even 50-75 ingredients.